aucontraire/cognivault/README.md

   The **HistorianAgent** provides relevant context from previous conversations or memory.
 It simulates long-term knowledge by surfacing pertinent background or earlier reflections.

 - ### 🧠 Critic
   The **CriticAgent** evaluates the refined input or historical perspective.
-It identifies assumptions, weaknesses, or inconsistencies—acting as a thoughtful devil’s advocate.
+It identifies assumptions, weaknesses, or inconsistencies—acting as a thoughtful devil's advocate.
+Features **structured output support** with Pydantic AI validation for type-safe critique analysis including assumptions, biases, and issue detection.

 - ### 🧵 Synthesis
   The **SynthesisAgent** gathers the outputs of the other agents and composes a final, unified response.
 This synthesis is designed to be insightful, coherent, and markdown-friendly for knowledge wikis or future reflection.